DALTCORE/ReleaseTools-go/README.md

       channel: Townsquare                                   # Set Mattermost channel
       message: "Foobar with :url and :version and :repo"    # Set Message to be send to the channel

-  gitlab:
+  gitlab:                                                   # Select subject Gitlab for the playbook parser
-    merge_request:
+    merge_request:                                          # Select method MergeRequest for the playbook parser
-      title: "Release v:version to :to from :from"
+      title: "Release v:version to :to from :from"          # Set merge request title
-      from: develop
+      from: develop                                         # Set the branch/ref/source where this MR is coming from
-      to: master
+      to: master                                            # Set the name of the new branch

-    make_branch:
+    make_branch:                                            # Select method MakeBranch for the playbook parser
-      from: develop
+      from: develop                                         # Set the branch/ref/source for the new branch
-      to: v:version
+      to: v:version                                         # Set the new branch name

-    create_tag:
+    create_tag:                                             # Select method CreateTag for the playbook parser
-      from: master
+      from: master                                          # Set the branch/ref/source for the new branch
-      to: v:version
+      to: v:version                                         # Set the new tag name.
 ```

 ## Stubs